Air Lab Console

 Similarly, you can analyze past measurements stored on the device in the Measurements program.

-Under the settings page, you can give your device a personalized name, switch the operating language of your Air Lab, and change the sampling rate of the measurements.
-Toggling on Developer Mode at the bottom of the page will make a new Debug page appear in the sidebar.
-This will also add the Developer program to the Air Lab.
+Under the settings page, you can give your Air Lab a personalized name, switch the interface language, and change the sampling rate of the measurements.
+Toggling the Developer Mode at the bottom of the page will make a new Debug page appear in the sidebar.
+This will also add the Developer d program to your Air Lab.

 Tip: To learn more, see Developer Mode.